-Keep it aside, now put cooker with 3 cups of water in it on the flame.
-While the water gets little warmed up, pick 3 or 4 similar size small bowls.
+Keep it aside, now put the cooker with 3 cups of water in it on the flame.
+While the water gets a little warmed up, pick 3 or 4 similar size small bowls.
 Grease the bowls with refined oil.
-Now pour two spoonfuls of batter in each bowl, cut a piece of Paneer, and put it in the middle.
+Now pour two spoonfuls of batter into each bowl, cut a piece of Paneer, and put it in the middle.
 Cover it again with another spoon of batter.
 Paneer should be covered properly.

 Now, we need to put these bowls in the cooker (be really careful as the vessel would be hot).
 I have used a chapati steel stand at the bottom of the cooker, so I can fit three or four small bowls in a cooker.
-You can use idli stand too.
+You can use the idli stand too.
 Carefully place the bowls in the cooker and cover it with the lid.
 Make sure to take the whistle out.
 Leave it for 15 minutes.

 Take a pan and add two-three teaspoons of mustard oil.
-Once the oil is hot put mustard seeds and when it starts spluttering add hing, curry leaves.
+Once the oil is hot put mustard seeds and when it starts spluttering add hing, and curry leaves.
 Put dry spices as per your taste (Red chili, salt, turmeric powder).
-Now add put these idlis on the pan and cook well from both side (golden brown and crispy)
+Now add put these idlis on the pan and cook well from both sides (golden brown and crispy)

-Take it out on a plate and serve it hot with green chutney, curd, ketchup or with our good old warm cup of ginger tea,
+Take it out on a plate and serve it hot with green chutney, curd, ketchup, or with our good old warm cup of ginger tea,